PDKCbus/CollegeForecastPro/replit.md

 ## Overview
 Rick's Picks is a comprehensive college football analytics platform designed to provide advanced statistics, predictions, and social sentiment analysis for college football games.
 It integrates real-time data with sophisticated analytics to offer actionable insights for enthusiasts, focusing on empowering users to "Beat The Books" by providing elite college football intelligence.
 The platform's ambition is to deliver accurate game predictions, detailed historical analysis, and relevant betting recommendations.

+**Important Note**: The platform is designed for entertainment and educational purposes only, with complete transparency about algorithm performance and proper disclaimers about no guaranteed results.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Admin UI preferences: Simple button interface for spread/over-under picks instead of complex form fields.